Pointwise convergence of the non-linear Fourier transform: Real Dirac systems

 for some real-valued locally summable function $f$.
 A slightly more general form of the system allows for a locally summable functions $g$ and $-g$ on the main diagonal of $Q$.
 The function $f+ig$ is then called the potential of the system.
 To simplify our exposition, we keep the potential real, although our methods will work similarly for the general potential.

 We will be most interested in the scattering problems corresponding to the case $f\in L^2(\R_+)$.
-For each value of the spectral parameter $z$ the unknown function is assumed to be differentiable on $\R_+$ with respect to the time variable $t$ and satisfy a self-adjoint initial condition at $t=0$.
+For each value of the spectral parameter $z$ the unknown function is assumed to be differentiable on $\R_+$ with respect to the time variable $t$ and satisfy an initial condition $X(0,z)=c\in \R^2$.

 A special role will be played by solutions satisfying the Neumann, and Dirichlet, initial conditions.
 The matrix function $M$ whose columns are the Neumann and Dirichlet solutions, i.e., the matrix-function which solves \eqref{eqDS} with the initial condition is called the fundamental matrix, or the transfer matrix, of the system.